LunaSquee/elepower/README.md

 # Elepower
 ![](screenshot.png)

 A new *powerful* modpack for [Minetest](http://minetest.net) 5.0.0+!

 **I do not recommend using this modpack with technic, as this modpack aims to become an all new technology mod.
 However, compatibility might be added at a later date.**

 **Depends on [fluid_lib](https://github.com/sirrobzeroone/fluid_lib)!**

+**NB!** This repository follows the [fork by sirrobzeroone](https://github.com/sirrobzeroone/elepower) but not guaranteed to be 100% feature parity.
+Evert is the original developer of this mod and continues to work on it on and off again since August 2023.

 ## Features